Skip to content

 The Bottom Line

 Airbnb income in the Dominican Republic is real — but it's not the fantasy that agencies sell.
-Expect $15,000–$22,000 in gross annual revenue for a well-managed property in an established market, with net operating income that's modest after expenses.
-The real investment case is built on the combination of rental income, strong appreciation (10%+ recently), generous CONFOTUR tax savings, and personal lifestyle value.
+Expect $18,000–$22,000 in gross annual revenue for a well-managed property in an established Las Terrenas–style market, with net operating income of roughly $5,000–$7,000 after expenses.
+The real investment case is built on the combination of rental income, strong appreciation (~10% recently), generous CONFOTUR tax savings, and personal lifestyle value.

 The investors who succeed are the ones who run honest numbers before buying — not after.